Dear Coach: How Often Should I Run Off the Bike?

 The old cliche rings true here: Practice makes perfect.
-The best way to train for your legs feeling like jelly is to practice running off the bike often.
+The best way to train for your legs feeling like jelly is to practice running off the bike often, also known as a brick workout.
 For those athletes racing sprint or Olympic distance, I start out their program with just one short mid-week brick workout per week, and as we progress I add another brick after their long ride on the weekend.
 The mid-week brick is usually an hour’s ride with a 15-20 minute run off the bike.
 The pace is usually aerobic in the beginning but as we move into the peak weeks of the program, I increase the pace of the run.
 The weekend brick is generally a one to two-hour ride followed by a 30-minute run.
 If an athlete really wants more or is seriously looking for a podium finish, I will add a third mid-week short brick effort during the peak weeks of training.

 For long-course athletes, I typically have them do a shorter mid-week brick with a 75-minute ride followed by a 15-30 minute run.
 Since most age groupers are more pressed for time during the week, I don’t make this effort much more than 90 minutes in total, saving the longer brick session for the weekend.
 Usually, my iron-distance athletes do a long ride followed by a run on Saturday and then their long run on Sundays.